markop404/media-downloader/README.md

 - is lightweight and has a small amount of dependencies
 ## Contributing
-Contributions are very appreciated, but before contributing, please read the [Goals Of This Project](#goals-of-this-project) section to understand what contributions might get rejected.
+Contributions are very appreciated, but before contributing, please read the 'Goals Of This Project' section to understand what contributions might get rejected.
 ## License
 All versions above 3.1.0 are licensed under [GPL version 3 or later](https://www.gnu.org/licenses/gpl-3.0.html).
 All versions below 3.1.0 are closed source and are not available in this repository.
 ## Additional Information